cogentcore/core/README.md

 ## General / Widgets

-* inline map showing up centered instead of left aligned?
+* window cursors: busy, etc

+* combobox getting text cutoff -- descenders and []

+* no index option for struct table view
-* fileview for favorites -- stateful fileview
+* fileview for favorites -- stateful fileview (splitter) -- crash in select
-* Use same technique as IconName for FontName and that can be used to trigger chooser for font_family.
 * search for structtableview, treeview
 * DND and copy/paste for structtableview
+* Use same technique as IconName for FontName and that can be used to trigger chooser for font_family.

+* iconview -- increase icon size -- need a generic row height option for layout?

 * add margin for para in text